harry-reed/RepData_PeerAssessment1/PA1_template.md

 dayStepSumMedian_NoNA <- as.integer(median(dayStepSum_NoNA))
 ```

-MEAN and MEDIAN of Total Steps Per Day Distribution (ignoring NAs):  mean = 10766 and median = 10765.
+MEAN and MEDIAN of Total Number of Steps Taken Each Day (ignoring NAs):  mean = 10766 and median = 10765.

 ## What is the average daily activity pattern?